 The nationally-distributed magazine Real Simple started a book discussion club in late 2008, , emphasizing the “no obligation” angle by telling participants they could follow along with the magazine’s editors on-line and contribute comments if they wished, or merely observe what other readers were saying about the book selections.
 The selection of titles is driven by group participants and a popular vote, with the winning selection each month having on-line reading guides and discussion forums posted for anyone to participate in.
-You can see the on-line resources for many of the following books if you go to the Real Simple No Obligation Book Club Web site.
+You can see the on-line resources for many of the following books if you go to the Real Simple No Obligation Book Club Web site (page no longer available).

 Big Little Lies by Liane Moriarty

 A seemingly innocent annual school Trivia Night turns deadly when a riot leaves one parent dead and the school principal in shock as readers witness the horrors bred from broken families, ex-spouses, parenting, and politics.

 Under the Wide and Starry Sky by Nancy Horan